redstreet/beancount_reds_importers/README.md

 site.
 For bugs, open an issue here on Github.

 ## Contributions

-Contributions welcome.
-New importers for institutions and test input files appreciated.
-Sharing importers helps the community.
+Features, fixes, and improvements welcome.
+New importers for institutions with test input files appreciated.
+Sharing importers helps the community!
+Remember:
+- Feel free to send send pull requests.
+Please include unit tests
+- For larger changes or changes that might need discussion, please reach out and discuss first to save time (open an issue)
+- Please squash your commits (reasonably)
+- Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages

+Thank you for contributing!